bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     # and now print what we read
     print(out)

-There we go, that's how you can open files and close files with python
+There we go, that’s how you can open files and close files with python

 ### 5. Random Dare Generator

-Who doesn't love a good dare?
+Who doesn’t love a good dare?
 Here is a program that can generate random dares.
-The first thing we'll need to do is as always, import random.
-Then we'll make some lists of dares
+The first thing we’ll need to do is as always, import random.
+Then we’ll make some lists of dares

     import random
     list1 = ['jump on', 'sit on', 'rick roll on', 'stop on', 'swing on']